Philadelphia cityscape

 As urbanization rapidly increases, city life is becoming a reality for an ever-growing share of the global population.
 While cities can create opportunities for health, urban living can also adversely impact the health and wellness of communities.

-• research the causes of urban health problems
+• Research the causes of urban health problems

-• evaluate policies and innovative solutions to urban challenges
+• Evaluate policies and innovative solutions to urban challenges

-• invest in training urban health leaders
+• Invest in training urban health leaders

-• share what we learn
+• Share what we learn

-• build partnerships between cities and with our local communities
+• Build partnerships between cities and with our local communities

-We define ‘urban’ as the geographies where people’s homes, workplaces and gathering spaces are concentrated.
+The Urban Health Collaborative defines ‘urban’ as the geographies where people’s homes, workplaces and gathering spaces are concentrated.
 While cities are prominent in discussions of urban health, the definition of urban areas is often inclusive of areas surrounding cities as contexts for the diverse sectors of daily life.

-Health in Cities?
+Why Focus on Health in Cities?

 Health issues faced by city residents have grown beyond traditional urban health concerns to include: